blackferncreations/germankeycut/framework.md

 Something that should already be stable requires renewed attention.

-The accumulated requirement for additional interpretation can itself become a signal.
+The accumulated requirement for additional evaluation can itself become a signal.

+Not every constraint is structural friction.

+Necessary qualification, verification, regulation or documentation can strengthen the system by producing useful information.

+The distinction is developed further in [boundaries.md](./boundaries.md).

 ---

 ## Repetition

-Repetition is central to the GermanKeyCut framework because the meaning of an offer changes as experience accumulates.
+Repetition changes the meaning of an offer.

 Positive repetition can reduce the need for further evaluation.

 The answer is accurate again.

-The documentation is complete again.
+The evidence is available again.

-The same level of specialist competence appears again.

 Responsibility remains clear.

 Delivery matches the original promise.

+Specialist competence remains visible.

 Over time, less interpretive effort is required.

 Negative repetition works in the opposite direction.

-Small inconsistencies that appear insignificant individually can accumulate into a structural pattern.

 A delayed answer once may be irrelevant.